2020 bra 44 1

 How to Start Running at Any Size

-Jay Ell Alexander, CEO and Owner of Black Girls RUN! sees tons of newbies progress into consistent runners.
+Jay Ell Alexander, CEO and Owner of Black Girls RUN! sees tons of newbies progress into long term runners.
 In an email to Fleet Feet, she says, “Do not compare your journey to others.
 There is so much to learn from in the process of growing and reaching your finish line.”

 First, Find Your Reason